ShenghuiXue/linux-command-cheat-sheet/README.md

 * date
   * Print out the time of the system
 * ncal
-  * Print out a vertical calander of current month
+  * Print out a vertical calender of current month
   * Print out the calendar of the entire year:
     ```s
     ncal 2025